 Hi all — welcome to my Reader’s Recipes series of holiday cookies.
 I’m going to be sharing YOUR family recipes here every Saturday from now until the New Year.
 Thanks to all of you who’ve sent in recipes for me to try!

 Today’s delicious Chocolate Crinkles recipe was sent in by Julie.
 She says simply that it’s her family’s favorite cookie.
 I can see why.
 They were a breeze to make and even though I halved her recipe, I still ate far too many for my own good.
-Like so many of the cookies that have been submitted to this series, they’re easy to make, not too sweet, and maintain their looks and their good taste over the course of several days.
-They stayed chewy, too.
 And did I mention they taste like brownies?
 They do.
 So here we go, another tried and true winner from one of you — I’m enjoying this — I hope you are too :)